New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Complexity Analysis for CFJLAS and Iterative Method

 where $K$ is the dimension of the position and $M$ is the number of ANs.

 Considering that $\bm{W}$ is a diagonal matrix, the number of flops required by (\ref{eq:refine1}) is

-We then look into the complexity in solution for the intermediate variables given by Section \ref{solutionIV}.
+We then look into the complexity of Step 2: Solution for Intermediate Variables given by Section \ref{solutionIV}.
 The coefficients of the equations \eqref{eq:quadratic1} and \eqref{eq:quadratic2} are obtained by the equations below them.
 We take $a_1$ as an example.
-By observing $\bm{H}_1$, we can see that there are $K+1$ entries with value of 1.
-Therefore, $a_1=[\bm{U}]_{:,1}^T\bm{H}_1[\bm{U}]_{:,1}$ takes $(K+1)$ multiplications and $K$ additions, $(2K+1)$ flops in total.
-All the six coefficients with subscript ``1'' are similar and take $6(2K+1)$ flops for $a_1\sim f_1$.
-We also note that $\bm{H}_2$ has $(2K+2)$ entries of one and all other entries of zero in it.
+By observing $\bm{H}_1$, we can see that there are $K+1$ entries with the value of 1.
+Therefore, $a_1=[\bm{U}]_{:,1}^T\bm{H}_1[\bm{U}]_{:,1}$ takes $(K+1)$ multiplications and $K$ additions, and thus $(2K+1)$ flops in total.
+All the six coefficients with the subscript of ``1'' are similar and they take $6(2K+1)$ flops in total for $a_1\sim f_1$.
+We also notice that $\bm{H}_2$ has $(2K+2)$ entries of one and all other entries of zero in it.
 Thus, the total number of flops for computing $a_2\sim f_2$ is $6(4K+3)$.
-We then have
+Hence, we have

-flops for computing the coefficients of the equation set.
+flops for computing the coefficients of the two equations.

-We then count the flops of computing the coefficients in \eqref{eq:A004yequation} and obtain $15$.
+We then count the flops of computing the coefficients in \eqref{eq:A004yequation}, and obtain $15$.
 The number of flops required by computing the coefficients in \eqref{eq:A009quartic} is $81$.
 For finding the roots of $x$ in \eqref{eq:A010xroots}, there may be operations of complex numbers.
 We consider there are 2 flops for a complex addition and 6 flops for a complex multiplication or square root.
-Therefore, solution for the roots of $x$ in \eqref{eq:A010xroots} is $4\times 38 =152$ flops.
+Therefore, solution for the roots of $x$ in \eqref{eq:A010xroots} takes $4\times 38 =152$ flops.
 Computing the variables in \eqref{eq:vareq} requires $278$ flops.
 Then, computing the roots of $y$ in \eqref{eq:A007commoncase} requires $4 \times 28 =112$ flops.
-Therefore, finding the roots of the quadratic equations \eqref{eq:quadratic1} and \eqref{eq:quadratic2} need
+Hence, finding the roots of the quadratic equations \eqref{eq:quadratic1} and \eqref{eq:quadratic2} needs

 flops.